OGC Op. No. 10-02-04

 Since the Department never received a revised Program, the Assistant Deputy Superintendent and Health Bureau Chief directed ABC in a letter to ABC’s Chairman and Chief Executive Officer (“CEO”) dated October 28, 2008 to cease offering the Program in New York unless and until ABC demonstrates that the Program fully complies with the Insurance Law and regulations promulgated thereunder.
 In a letter to the Assistant Deputy Superintendent and Health Bureau Chief dated November 7, 2008, ABC’s Chairman and CEO represented that ABC had removed the objectionable benefits, and that “[n]one of the Program’s benefits promote participation in a wellness plan and therefore do not appear to be covered by the provisions of Section 3239.”

 Nonetheless, the Department’s Health Bureau has concerns that certain benefits that the Program continues to offer may constitute rebates or inducements.
-Therefore, the Health Bureau asked OGC to clarify whether Insurance Law
+Therefore, the Health Bureau asked OGC to clarify whether Insurance Law § 4224(c), which prohibits rebates and inducements, applies to HMOs.

 Except as otherwise provided and except as the context otherwise requires, every medical expense indemnity corporation, dental expense indemnity corporation, health service corporation, and hospital service corporation shall be subject to all requirements of this chapter made applicable to insurance companies generally, and to the rules and regulations of the superintendent except in so far as said laws, rules and regulations may be inconsistent with other provisions of this article.